-Cameron has assistance programs in the form of scholarships, grants, loans, and employment.
+Cameron offers financial assistance programs in the form of scholarships, grants, loans, and employment opportunities.
 Students intending to apply for financial assistance should contact the Office of Financial Assistance well in advance of their desired start term.
-Application materials may be obtained online.
+Application instructions and forms may be obtained online.